Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="input_disable_password_authentication"></a> [disable\_password\_authentication](#input\_disable\_password\_authentication)

 Description: If true this value will disallow password authentication on linux vm's.
 This will require at least one public key to be configured.
+If using the option to auto generate passwords and keys, setting this value to `false` will cause a password to be generated an stored instead of an SSH key.

 Type: `bool`